Answer To: hi

 · I have organised and named the files I am submitting according to the instructions provided, and I am aware that my assessor will not assess work that cannot be clearly identified and may request the work be resubmitted according to the correct process.

 · This work is my own and contains no material written by another person except where due reference is made.
-I am aware that a false declaration may lead to the withdrawal of qualification or st
+I am aware that a false declaration may lead to the withdrawal of qualification or statement of attainment.

 · I am aware that there is a policy of checking the validity of qualifications that I submit as evidence as well as the qualifications/evidence of parties who verify my performance or observable skills.
 I give my consent to contact these parties for verification purposes.